What is Complex Regional Pain Syndrome?

 The medical expenses that come along with treating CRPS or RSD can, and often times do, go through the roof.
 Identifying the underlying cause of these conditions is difficult, and this can be confusing and frustrating for injured workers.
 If you have been diagnosed with or believe you may have RSD or CRPS, consult first with your doctor, but also contact an experienced work injury attorney to help you understand how to proceed in being justly compensated.

-If you have any questions about a CRPS diagnosis and how to be compensated for your medical expenses and lost wages, please contact one of the attorneys at Klezmer Maudlin.
-With offices in Evansville, Indianapolis, Lafayette, New Harmony, and Jeffersonville (Louisville, KY), we are well-equipped to handle your case.
+If you have any questions about a CRPS diagnosis and how to be compensated for your medical expenses and lost wages, please contact one of the workers compensation attorneys at Klezmer Maudlin.